Looking for a cozy dinner that’s totally creamy and packed with rich flavor? This Vegetarian Broccoli Cheddar Soup has everything you need.

 When you’ve finished preparing your roux, it should just look like your onion is coated in a thin, equal layer of flour.

 Once your roux is ready, add the veggie broth and give it a whisk, ensuring it integrates into the roux without leaving any lumps.

 At this stage, you can also add your nutmeg, onion powder, garlic powder, chili powder, broccoli, carrots, and garlic.

 Stir to combine and cover, keeping the heat on medium for about 20 minutes to allow the flavors to steep together and the vegetables to soften and infuse the broth.

 I know.
 It’s a whole extra step.
 Why grate your own cheese when the grocery store sells perfectly packaged cheese that is already shredded?

 Well, pre-shredded cheese has extra preservatives to keep it from sticking together.
-And as a self-prescribed (but independently verified) cheese-aholic, I can TASTE the difference.
+And as a self-diagnosed (but independently verified) cheese-aholic, I can definitely taste the difference.